Updated May 15, 2023

 $ cat filename.sql | mysql database

-MySQL is mainly used for UNIX like operating systems and integrated very easily.
+MySQL is mainly used for UNIX like operating systems and is integrated very easily.
 This can be used on cloud platforms, which is the latest thing in the market.
 It can be easily moved or hosted on Amazon or Azure cloud platform services.